-I’ve also been looking at why I put up walls and chose to not trust, they all fall into the following list in some way:
+I’ve also been looking at why I put up walls and chose not to trust; they all fall into the following list in some way:

-- repeating history
+- fear of repeating history

 - being wrong

 Making trust a focus

 So, where to start?
 Well, it isn’t like I can wave a magic wand, and poof, I can trust again.
 Nor is everyone trustworthy.
 So, I first had to acknowledge it will take self-awareness, mindful thinking and challenging my first response.
 I will need patience and be gentle with myself as this will be a lifelong change.
 So, I decided to start with baby steps and look for opportunities to practice.
 To help break it down, I learned about the different kinds of trust and what I could plan to empower myself on each type.

 A lack of trust comes from having our trust broken and being hurt.
 So, this first step required confidence and faith in myself to know trustworthy behaviours.
 The challenge is that good intention don’t always work out.
 So I needed a different filter.
 So, instead of looking at the result, I focused on intention.
 Was this person’s intent honest?
 Did it come from love?

 This won’t change overnight!
 I started with people I knew to be trustworthy and paid attention to how it felt in my body to feel trust.
 Next, I looked for opportunities to trust people that a break in faith would have little impact, like a business providing a service.
 I worked with both until I built my confidence.
 Last, I began to look for opportunities to rebuild trust in relationships that mattered to me.

 It has been challenging to trust my intuition; I could lose my way between my initial gut reaction and my overactive monkey mind bringing fear.
 I’m working to hear my intuition and permit myself to follow it.